Biacco42/Ergo42/README.md

 - The **left PCB** will have the **TRRS jack on the right**
 - The **right PCB** will have the **TRRS jack on the left**

-Solder diodes on which side is depending on your switch plate's thickness and key switch type, which is Cherry MX compatible or Kailh row profile.
+Solder diodes on which side is depending on your switch plate's thickness and key switch type, which is Cherry MX compatible or Kailh low profile.
 Acrylic plate thickness < 3 mm with Cherry MX compatibles should have diodes on the same side of key switches.
-Acrylic plate thickness 2 mm with Kailh row profile switches should have diodes on the other side of key switches.
+Acrylic plate thickness 2 mm with Kailh low profile switches should have diodes on the other side of key switches.

 **Double check your work**.
 Black lines (THD) / White lines (SMD) should be facing the square pad.